Spring in Uzès, France: Slow Living, Markets & Wisteria Walks

 L’Alcôve

 For an experience that feels like staying with an old friend, L’Alcôve offers a cozy chambre d’hôtes that invites relaxation and reflection.
 Located just a few minutes from Uzès’ center, this guesthouse offers a tranquil atmosphere with several garden corners perfect for journaling or reading a book.
 The rooms are warm and welcoming, each decorated with care to maintain the cozy, homely feel.
 Every morning, guests are treated to a delicious, home-cooked breakfast, often featuring locally-sourced ingredients that showcase the region’s flavors.
-Whether you're sipping fresh coffee in the garden or enjoying a leisurely breakfast under the shade of the trees, L’Alcôve is the ideal place to slow down, connect with yourself, and enjoy the peaceful surroundings.
+Absolute dream.

 How to spend a day in Uzès